lindenb/jvarkit/docs/SamShortInvertion.md

       be any combination of sample, library....
       Default: sample
       Possible Values: [readgroup, sample, library, platform, center, sample_by_platform, sample_by_center, sample_by_platform_by_center, any]
+    -F, --ratio
+      Two intervals are the same if they both have more or equals of this fraction of length in common.
+A decimal number between 0.0 and 1.0.
+If the value ends with '%' it is interpretted as a percentage eg. '1%' => '0.01'.
+A slash '/' is interpretted as a ratio. e.g: '1/100' => '0.01'.
+      Default: 0.75
   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary